cc7768/lecture-source-py/source/rst/about_py.rst

 Pandas is fast, efficient, flexible and well designed.

-Here's a simple example, using some fake data
+Here's a simple example, using some dummy data generated with Numpy's excellent ``random`` functionality.

 .. code-block:: python3